grantjenks/python-sortedcontainers/docs/sortedlist.rst

    An optional *load* specifies the load-factor of the list.
 The default load factor of '1000' works well for lists from tens to tens of millions of elements.
-Good practice is to use a value that is the cube root of the list size.
+Good practice is to use a value that is the square or cube root of the list size.
 With billions of elements, the best load factor depends on your usage.
 It's best to leave the load factor at the default until you start benchmarking.
 See :doc:`implementation details <implementation>` for more information.

    :class:`SortedList` implements the MutableSequence Abstract Base Class type.